 Filip Czaplicki

-Intro This is the list of CLI tools I found useful someday.
+This is the list of CLI tools I found useful someday.
 It is useful reference as remembering all script names and options is cumbersome.
 Especially those I use rarely.

 ripgrep rg (ripgrep): great grep replacement.